-Occupational pensions are also known as workplace pensions and are arranged by employers rather than the state.
+Workplace pensions also known as Occupational Pensions are a way of saving for your retirement.
+Each month a certain amount will be deducted from your pay and saved until you retire.
+Pensions are arranged by employers rather than the state.
 The employer and usually the employees, contribute to the fund.

 The two main types of occupational pension are: